 - real estate agents

 Your state may require you to have special licenses if you sell certain products such as firearms, gasoline, liquor, lottery tickets, etc. You can check with your local and state government to see if your business will require any special licenses.
-For listings of state websites see our "Useful Links" section below.
+For listings of state websites see our "Resources" section below.

 Federal Licenses and Permits: